 dispatch-aliases you choose should be representative of your capsule's functionality.
 The name and aliases must respect applicable intellectual property laws.
 For example, do not name your capsule “Samsung Capsule”.
 Do not use the alias "maps" if your capsule has nothing to do with displaying or interpreting maps.
 For more information, see the Restrictions and Requirements section.

 You must define this key to be approved for the Marketplace.
-For more information, see the Deploying Your Capsule topic.
+For more information, see the Deploying Your Capsule Developers' Guide.

 dispatch-name (ACME Maps)